 Emotional, Educational Support for Kids

 Hope Loves Company is a 501 (c)3 non- profit dedicated to providing emotional and educational support to children and young adults who have had or have family members affected by ALS.
-HLC is the only non-profit with this specific mission.
-Jodi O’Donnell-Ames, President of Hope Loves Company, founded HLC after realizing the lack of resources available for children of people affected by ALS.
+Hope Loves Company is the only non-profit with this specific mission.
+Jodi O’Donnell-Ames, President of Hope Loves Company, founded the company after realizing the lack of resources available for children of people affected by ALS.

 Mrs. O’Donnell-Ames has three children- now all adults - who have lost a parent to ALS before turning 12, so she knew from personal experience how ALS affects a family, especially children.